23f3001900/simple-quiz-app-20251017151903/README.md

 # Quiz App

-A simple and responsive quiz web application built with HTML, CSS, and JavaScript.
-This app presents multiple-choice questions one at a time and provides a final score upon completion.
+A simple and responsive quiz application built with HTML, CSS, and JavaScript.

 ## Features

--   Clean and modern design.
--   Responsive layout for mobile and desktop devices.
--   Multiple-choice questions.
--   Score tracking.
+*   Modern and engaging user interface.
+*   Gradient background and vibrant button colors.
+*   Smooth animations and transitions.
+*   Mobile-responsive design.
+*   Progress bar to track progress.
+*   Timer with visual countdown (30 seconds per question).
+*   Score display with percentage.
+*   Restart button to replay the quiz.

+## Technologies Used

+*   HTML
+*   CSS (inline)
+*   JavaScript (inline)

 ## Usage